PUGET SOUND ADVENTIST ACADEMY

 Physics (2 Semesters, 1 Credit)

-NOTE: Students are expected to work in the science lab using mature and safe behavior~ they will follow directions, express themselves in writing, do mathematical calculations and keep a course notebook
+NOTE: Students are expected to work in the science lab using mature and safe behavior.
+They will participate in cooperative learning, follow directions, make careful measurements and observations, and clearly communicate the meaning of their experimental results.

 COMMUNICATION SKILLS